Bicycle Accident Lawyer in Chicago Fighting to Get Injured Bicyclists the Compensation They Deserve

 While the law cannot undo your injury, a personal injury lawsuit can help “make you whole” as if your accident never happened.
 Under Illinois law, you can receive compensation for damages you’ve suffered because of a bicycle accident that was not your fault.

 As a bicycling accident victim, you could have the right to damages for medical bills, lost earnings, property damage, pain and suffering, and any other actual losses you’ve experienced.
 This could add up to thousands or even millions of dollars.

 Our experienced Chicago personal injury team fights passionately for clients who’ve been injured while biking.
 No case is too small for our legal team.
 At Kramer Injury Law LLC, we often take bike accident cases on a contingency fee basis, so you don’t pay us any legal fees until we recover damages for you.
 We know that during this time, the last thing you need to think about is whether you can afford a lawyer.
 Call our Cook County personal injury Law Firm at (312) 775-1012 for a free case consultation with our experienced attorneys today.

 What Should You Do After a Bicycle Accident in Chicago?

 Many cyclists have experienced near misses on their bikes.
 Even the most careful cyclists can get blindsided by inattentive or reckless drivers.
-When the worst-case scenario comes to pass, you may be hurt and disoriented.
+When bicycle accidents occur, you may be hurt and disoriented.
 At that point, your priorities are to: